 More fruit butters and apple recipes

 Once you catch the bug of making fruit butters you’ll find reason to repeat the process with many fruits.
-Here are a few I’ve enjoyed:
+Here are a few I’ve enjoyed along with more apple recipes:

 - Pear Butter